 Daughter Melinda Wiltrout (1847-1905) was born on April 25, 1847 in Somerset County.

 At the age of 12, in 1860, she dwelled with her parents in Elk Lick Township, Somerset County.
-Circa June 1866, she entered into the bonds of wedlock with Samuel Imel (April 7, 1845-1931).
-He could neither read nor write.
+In June 1866, she entered into the bonds of wedlock with her first cousin, Civil War veteran Samuel H. Imel (April 7, 1845-1931), son of John Henry and Rebecca "Becky" (Younkin) Imel.
+The groom could neither read nor write.

-Together, they bore five known children -- Caroline Elizabeth "Carrie" Bertholf, Henry Adam Imel, Mary Emma Warfield, Otis Immel and William Imel.
+Together, they bore five known children -- Josiah Imel, Caroline Elizabeth "Carrie" Bertholf, Henry Adam Imel, Mary Emma Warfield, Otis Immel and William N. Imel.

 Sometime prior to 1868, the couple migrated cross-country and settled in Illinois, with their new home on a farm in Thomson Township, Carroll County.
 The federal census enumeration of 1880 shows the Imels in Thomson.
 They belonged to the Hope Church in Chadwick, IL.

 Sadly, Melinda passed away at the age of 57 on New Year's Day, 1905, in her daughter Carrie's home in Wacker, Carroll County.
 Burial was in Lower York Cemetery in Thomson, Carroll County.
 An obituary in the Savanna Journal said she was a good and pious mother and Christian woman, and had belonged to the German Baptist Brethren Church for three decades.